shepherdjerred/discord-plays-pokemon/README.md

 1. Copy the application ID and save it for later
 1. Generate a bot token and save the value for later
 1. Enable the `MESSAGE CONTENT` intent
-1. On the OAuth2 tab, use the URL Generator to create a link with the following:
+1. On the OAuth2 tab, use the URL Generator

+Set the following permissions:

 * `bot`
 * `add reactions`